Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Introduction

-We apply the developed AMM methods to the matrix completion problems with non-uniform sampling schemes.
-Numerical experiments are conducted with synthetic data and real datasets including the Jester joke, MovieLens, and Netflix datasets.
-Comparison results with the alternating least squares (ALS) method proposed in \cite{Hastie15} for computing model \eqref{MC-Fnorm} and the ADMM developed in \cite{Fang18} for the SDP reformulation of the max-norm regularized convex model demonstrate that the AMM and the hybrid AMM for model \eqref{MS-FL20} have a remarkable advantage in offering solutions of lower error and rank for simulated data, while for three real datasets, the hybrid AMM is superior to other three methods in terms of the NMAE and rank except for jester-3, and it requires the least running time and can yield a favorable result for $10000\times 10000$ Netflix data within $300$ seconds.
+Finally, we apply the developed AMM methods to the matrix completion problem with non-uniform sampling schemes, and conduct numerical experiments with synthetic data and real datasets including the Jester joke, MovieLens, and Netflix datasets.
+Numerical comparisons with the alternating least squares (ALS) method \cite{Hastie15} for computing model \eqref{MC-Fnorm} and the ADMM developed in \cite{Fang18} for the SDP reformulation of the max-norm regularized convex model demonstrate that the AMM and the hybrid AMM for model \eqref{MS-FL20} have a remarkable advantage in offering solutions of lower error and rank for simulated data, while for the three real datasets, the hybrid AMM is superior to other three methods in terms of the NMAE and rank except jester-3, and it requires a comparable running time as ALS does and yields a desirable result for $10000\times 10000$ Netflix data in $300$ seconds.